Point That Somewhere Else

-- In an early Inexplicable Adventures of Bob strip, Bob is arguing with Jerry, who has him at gunpoint.
+- In an early strip of The Inexplicable Adventures of Bob! strip, Bob is arguing with Jerry, who has him at gunpoint.
 Bob gets so frustrated he just unthinkingly grabs Jerry's gun out of his hand.
 An instant afterward, even he's amazed that he did it.

-- In this Schlock Mercenary strip, the titular character explains to a recently ambushed guard that when a stranger approaches and invokes this trope the best course of action is to open fire immediately.
+- In a strip from Schlock Mercenary, the title character explains to a recently ambushed guard that when a stranger approaches and invokes this trope, the best course of action is to open fire immediately.
 Considering the source (an amoral borderline psychopath who likes to reduce his enemies to ashes and then eat the remains), he might be serious or he might be trying to get the guard to start a messy firefight the next time he runs into trouble.